 Employers can also save on costs by restricting hiring during a downturn.
-Indeed hiring fell noticeably throughout the crisis.
-The graph shows that usually between one half to 1% of the workforce is newly-hired in any week, with relatively fewer hires in spring, and autumn being the main hiring period (around 300,000 people a week).
-For younger adults, between 1 to 4% of the workforce are in a new job in any week.
-Over the first 6 months of the crisis, hiring stalled significantly and remained below average thereafter.
-So the pandemic has compromised this typical feature of labour market change severely.
+Indeed, hiring fell noticeably throughout the crisis.
+The graph shows that usually between 0.5-1% of the workforce is newly hired in any week, with relatively fewer hires in spring, and autumn being the main hiring period (around 300,000 people a week).
+For younger adults, between 1-4% of the workforce are in a new job in any week.
+Over the first six months of the crisis, hiring stalled significantly and remained below average thereafter.
+So, the pandemic has compromised this typical feature of labour market change severely.

+Figure 7: Hires